Here you will find some of the answers to questions we are regularly asked!

 Can school groups visit The Deep?

 Yes.
 We have a purpose-built learning centre suitable for children from nursery age up to post 16.
 The cost of educational visits currently starts at £6 per pupil.
 For further information and to view our list of workshops, please see our School Trips section.

 Can I bring my dog into The Deep?

 Guide and assistance dogs are permitted into the exhibition, any other dogs are not.
-The Deep does not condone dogs being left in cars whilst parked onsite.
+The Deep does not permit dogs being left in cars whilst parked onsite.

 I am organising a fund raising event, would The Deep be able to donate something?